Slovak government loses no-confidence vote

 Sulik then issued a statement saying that “the fall of the cabinet is unavoidable” and that Matovic’s behaviour reflects his“unacceptable style of governance”.

-“The demise of Igor Matovic should not have been just a hypothetic possibility, but it should have really been filed and handed in,” said Sulik.

-Matovic's party subsequently left the chamber for the vote, which the government lost by 78 votes to 20 in the 150-seat chamber.
+Matovic's party subsequently left the chamber for the vote, which the government lost by 78 votes to 20 in the 150-seat parliament.

 Matovic's party colleague, Heger, is due to hand in his resignation to the president on December 15 but is set to be asked to continue in a caretaker capacity while the politicians bicker about the next steps.
-The scheduled date for the next general election is February 2024 but most observers believe that early elections will now have to be held, though this requires a three fifths majority.
+The scheduled date for the next general election is February 2024 but most observers believe that early elections will now have to be held.

 The vote leaves Slovakia in a state of political confusion, with approval still needed for next year's state budget as well as bills to help citizens cope with the soaring cost of energy.
 If the budget is not passed, Slovakia will continue with the budget totals for this year, restricting help for those struggling with the cost of living crisis.

-The country is also deeply divided over the Ukraine war, with a significant minority believing that it should – like Hungary – not take sides.

-Former premer Robert Fico has led rallies against the war and has promised to end Slovak support were he to win early elections.
+The country is also deeply divided over the Ukraine war, with a significant minority believing that it should – like neighbouring Hungary – not take sides because of its heavy dependence on Russian gas.
+Former leftwing premier Robert Fico has led rallies against the war and has promised to end Slovak support were he to win early elections.

 Fico, the country's dominant politcal figure of the past 15 years, was forced to resign in 2018 following the pressure from protests sparked by the killing of investigative journalist Jan Kuciak and his fiancé.

+This wave of protests later propelled the OLaNO-led coalition to power but both OLaNO and its We are Family partners are weak, populist vehicles built around one man, with little in the way of ideology or national organisations.
+As bne IntelliNews predicted in August, the government's collapse was only a matter of time.

-But ending the political turbulence will not be easy.
+Ending the political turbulence will not be easy.
 Caputova has said she does not want to appoint a technocratic government – something Slovakia has never had.
+Appointing her own government could damage Caputova's chances of winning a second term in 2024.
 She said it was "not the dream or wish of any rationally thinking president" and would only be a last resort.

-Instead the politicians will have to come up with a new coalition that commands a majority or agree on early elections, something that would require a three fifths majority in the parliament.
-This will not be easy, given that Matovic and Sulik are both currently opposing a snap poll.
+Instead the politicians will have to come up with a new coalition that commands a majority or agree on a caretaker government leading to early elections, something that would require a three fifths majority in the parliament.
+Neither will be easy, given the deep divisions and the fact that Matovic and Sulik at least agree on one thing: they both are currently opposing a snap poll.

 Sulik said his party will most certainly not back early elections so as not to pave way for the “early return of Robert Fico,” but did not rule out backing legislative changes which could lead to shortening of the parliamentary term.

-His former colleague Peter Pellegrini, leader of the new leftwing Hlas-SD party, has also backed snap elections.
+Fico's former colleague Peter Pellegrini, who took over after his resignation but then founded his own leftwing Hlas-SD party, has also backed snap elections.
 "A bad and incompetent government has fallen," wrote Pellegrini on Facebook.
 "It is the most beautiful gift to the Slovak people under the Christmas tree."

 Recently Boris Kollar, leader of the radical rightwing We are Family party in the government, has also come out in favour of early elections.

-According to a recent Focus opinion poll, Fico's populist leftwing Smer-SD has 15.8% support, while Hlas-SD has 19.9%.
-The two ruling coalition parties – both weak populist parties built around one man, with little in the way of national organisations – are in sixth and seventh place in the polls, commanding each around 7% support, just above the threshold to enter parliament.
+According to a recent Focus opinion poll, Fico's populist Smer-SD has 15.8% support, while Hlas-SD has 19.9%.
+The two ruling coalition parties – OLaNO and We are Family – are in sixth and seventh place in the polls, each commanding around 7% support, just above the 5% threshold to enter parliament.

-Given the deep political divisions, it is difficult to see how any group of parties will be able to form a stable future government.
+Given the deep political divisions, it is difficult to see how any group of parties will be able to form a stable future government either before or after the elections.
 Even a coalition designed mainly to keep Fico from returning to power would be difficult to form, because many parties continue to refuse (at least publicly) to contemplate working with each other.